Filippo Lussana: Life

-On the death of Francis II, Holy Roman Emperor in 1835, the Rhetoric topic assigned to the pupils was entitled "The Roman Caesar and the Austrian Caesar".

-Aged fifteen, Lussana wrote "The triumphant Roman Caesar forgave all his enemies; the Austrian Caesar imprisoned them in Spielberg."
-For such a sacrilegious abuse of authority he was sentenced to imprisonment in his room for three days on a diet of bread and water.
-An hour later he was sent to the rector Cantelli, who asked him where these ideas had come from.
-Lussana replied that he had read Le mie prigioni (My Prison) by Silvio Pellico, at which the rector forgave the precocious scholar.
+Upon the death of Francis II, Holy Roman Emperor in 1835, the rhetoric assignment for students was entitled "The Roman Caesar and the Austrian Caesar".
+At age fifteen, Lussana wrote, "The triumphant Roman Caesar forgave all his enemies; the Austrian Caesar imprisoned them in Spielberg."
+For this perceived sacrilegious abuse of authority, he was confined to his room for three days on a bread-and-water diet.
+Shortly after, he was summoned to the rector Cantelli, who asked him the source of his ideas.
+Lussana explained that he had read Le mie prigioni (My Prisons) by Silvio Pellico, after which the rector forgave the young scholar.

-Between 1839 and 1844 Lussana attended the Faculty of Medicine of the University of Pavia.

-He was a pupil of Bartolomeo Panizza, who encouraged him to engage in scientific research.

-His dissertation was on identification of the causative agent in poisoning, and the next year a paper by Lussana on "Creosote as a cause of poisoning in smoked meat products" was published in the Annals of Medicine.
+Between 1839 and 1844, Lussana attended the Faculty of Medicine at the University of Pavia.
+He was a pupil of Bartolomeo Panizza, who encouraged him to pursue scientific research.
+His dissertation focused on identifying the causative agent in poisoning, and the following year a paper by Lussana on "Creosote as a cause of poisoning in smoked meat products" was published in the Annals of Medicine.